 Let’s see what I thought of this movie:

-My Take on it – This is one of the first movies that came to mind when Jason chose this month’s genre.
+My Take on it – This is yet another film that popped into my mind after jason chose this genre.

 Check it out here:

-Rating – Globe Worthy (8/10) (no change from original review)
+Rating – Oscar Worthy (9/10) (no change from original review)

 Check out my *updated* movie stats here

 To see my reviews of Oscar Winning Performances check out this link